 Using a thin pan that isn’t made well might make it harder to get toffee to turn out right.
 You could also make mistakes during the process such as not stirring continuously or not melting the ingredients evenly.

 Keep an eye on things and remember the advice above.
-You’ll have an easier time getting the toffee to turn out just right moving forward.
+You’ll have an easier time getting it to turn out just right moving forward.